 - Explain how they get paid.
 Encourage them to sign up for direct deposit.
-Remind them that until direct deposit is active all checks are available at the Bursar Office, Cashier Window, Academy Hall, Level 2 Monday - Friday 8:30 - 4:30.
+If they do not elect direct deposit, their checks will be mailed to them.
 Tell the student they can obtain/view their pay stubs and W-2, at SIS.RPI.EDU.
 The paystub will indicate whether they were paid by check or direct deposit.

 - Encourage the student to sign up for an electronic W-2 in SIS.

 - Make the student aware of the Student Worker Employment Handbook and Employment Policy and recommend they review it.